Reference

 Parameters

 • template (numpy.ndarray) – Real Fourier transform of the correlation pattern.
-The source pattern should have size (2 * crop_size, 2 * crop_size).
+The source pattern shape should match the shape[1:] of crop_bufs.
 Please note that the real Fourier transform (fft.rfft2) of the source pattern has a different shape!

 • crop_size (int) – Half the size of the correlation pattern.
 Given as a parameter since real Fourier transform changes the size.